Donald Trump Access Hollywood tape: Publication

 According to Access Hollywood, the discovery of the video was prompted by "Mr. Trump's denial of claims contained in an Associated Press story in which 20 former Apprentice employees described Mr. Trump's behavior toward women as lewd and inappropriate."
-An NBC source said that an Access Hollywood producer remembered the conversation on Monday, October 3, and located it in the show's archives.
+An NBC source said that an Access Hollywood producer remembered the conversation on October 3, 2016, and located it in the show's archives.
 The celebrity news website TMZ reports a different chronology: when senior executives at NBC learned about the video, they thought it was too early in the presidential campaign season to release it with maximum effect, and (according to TMZ) those executives publicly said they learned of the video long after they actually learned about it.

 NBC discussed whether to release the tape and had lawyers review the legality of the publication, as is common among other news media due to the possibility that the involved parties might file a lawsuit if the video was released.
-By Tuesday, October 4, NBC had drafted a story that it declined to broadcast for another three days.
-On Friday, October 7, at around 11 a.m., an unidentified source gave a copy of the tape to Washington Post reporter David Fahrenthold, who contacted NBC for comment, notified the Trump campaign that he had the video, obtained confirmation of its authenticity, and released a story and the tape itself by 4 p.m.
+By October 4, NBC had drafted a story that it declined to broadcast for another three days.
+On October 7, at around 11 a.m., an unidentified source gave a copy of the tape to Washington Post reporter David Fahrenthold, who contacted NBC for comment, notified the Trump campaign that he had the video, obtained confirmation of its authenticity, and released a story and the tape itself by 4 p.m.
 Alerted that the Post might release the story immediately, NBC News released its own story "mere minutes" after the Post story was published.

 By that evening, the Post's story had become "the most concurrently viewed article in the history of the Post's website" with more than 100,000 people reading it on the afternoon of October 7.
 The Post's servers went offline for a short period that day due to the surge in web traffic.
 This story would later be one of the articles for which Fahrenthold received the Pulitzer Prize for National Reporting.